PeterD3signs/pacMan/README.md

 A minigame inspired by Pac Man done fully with Java and Java Swing

 This project was created in 2023 and contains all /src files in the exact form they were coded during that time.
 It also won't be changed in the future.
-I decided to keep this repo original to beter show my code progression.
+I decided to keep this repo original to better show my code progression.

 The project was done as part of a GUI (Graphical User Interface) Java Course during my University studies.
-I recieved the highest mark possible for this project.
+I received the highest mark possible for this project.

 DESCRIPTION:
 This game is just like regular Pac Man, but with added custom power-ups.